webprofusion-chrisc/podtana/README.md

 Bridge from USB Line 6 POD HD 400 to Boss Katana MKII (100 etc), Also advertises controller as virtual midi output

 - Intended for use on linux (Raspberry PI etc with 2x USB inputs)
-- Should work for POD HS 300, POD HD 500 as well
+- Should work for POD HD 300, POD HD 500 as well
 - Reads raw midi from the device USB endpoint
+- Listens for device connect/reconnect by monitoring available connected devices.

-Requirements:
+# Requirements:
 - Linux
 - Python

+# Notes & Limitations:

+Anyone with the necessary skills or interest is welcome to try and get it working on their setup to improve it.
+Currently it seems a little low resolution on the PI I'm using (could be a glitch reading the midi commands or just not fast enough) so things like volume have a noticeable step.
+I've also found the Line 6 is unreliable for program change messages and will sometime say you have changed to preset 0 when you have stepped on 2 etc. Stepping twice generally fixes it.
+Also investigating a problem where one of the devices seems to be going to sleep or stops sending/receiving.

 Requires user permissions for usb device:
 `sudo nano /etc/udev/rules.d/50-myusb.rules`